-All of the world's major religions have substantial representation in Malaysia, the main adherents of each primarily reflecting the multi-ethnic character of the population.
+All of the world's major religions have substantial representation in Malaysia, the main adherents of each largely reflecting the multi-ethnic character of the population.
 The variety of religions found in Malaysia is a direct reflection of the diversity of races living there.
-Although Islam is the state religion of Malaysia, freedom of worship is guaranteed.
+Although Islam is the state religion of Malaysia, freedom of religion is guaranteed.
 The Malays are almost all Muslims.
-The Chinese embrace an eclectic brew of Taoism, Buddhism and ancestor worship though some are Christians.
-Although Christianity has made no significant inroads into Peninsular Malaysia, it has had a much greater impact in East Malaysia, where many indigenous people have converted to Christianity , although others still follow their animist traditions.
+The Chinese embrace an eclectic brew of Taoism, Buddhism and ancestor worship, though some are Christians.
+Although Christianity has made no great inroads into Peninsular Malaysia it has had a much greater impact upon East Malaysia, where many indigenous people have converted to Christianity , although others still follow their animist traditions.

 With so many cultures co-existing in harmony within its shores, Malaysia naturally boasts a myriad of festivals celebrated throughout the year.
 The major festivals are Aidilfitri (Eid-ur-Fitr), Chinese New Year, Deepavali, Christmas, Vasakhi, Gawai Dayak and Tadau Ka’amatan.During these festivals, Malaysians practice a concept called ‘open house’, an occasion to receive well-wishers.
 There will be feasting and merry-making as everyone partakes in the gaiety of the occasion.
 Malaysians of all races and religions join in the festivities.